-Future capital commitments: Based on existing plan, the Society does not have any significant future capital commitments, other than the cyclical maintenance of its three premises, including replacements of air-conditioning system at the main hall.
+Future capital commitments: Based on existing plan, the Society does not have any significant future capital commitments, other than the cyclical maintenance of its three premises, including replacements of airconditioning system at the main hall.

-Activities and events: In the year under review, we celebrated the following special events.
-But due to restrictions imposed by COVID 19 related regulations, some events only comprised reciting of the relevant sutras by our venerables with no participation by devotees.
+Activities and events: In the year under review, with the relaxation of restrictions imposed by COVID 19 related regulations, we have fully resumed our onsite activities.

-• Lunar New Year - Homage to One Thousands Buddhas
+Lunar New Year - Homage to Buddhas and for Heavenly Blessings